draperj/GraphQLSummit/GraphQLSummitDay2.md

 * Apollo provides change management around schema changes, that can be integrated into CI/CD
 * Best practices:
     * Integrity - One Graph of all your data (Data Schema defined for all data in a single source)
-    * Integrity - Federated Implementation
+    * Integrity - Federated Implementation (centrally defined)
     * Integrity - Track the Schema in a registy (i.e. track via version controlling)
     * Agility - Abstract Schema, Oriented Around Product Needs (Frontend defined backend), build pieces of schema only when it is needed
     * Agility - Use an Agile Approach to Schema Development